KevinChuang2/posenet_realtime_model/README.md

 # posenet_realtime_model

 My implementation of combining Tensorflow's posenet and Three.js.

-The model mimicks your movement so please allow the web camera.
+This manipulates a rigged model to copy the movements of a person through their webcam, with bonus added special effects.
+The goal of this was a proof of concept as a real time view of special effects that could be used by movies to preview what a scene would look like before CGI was added.

 You can try it here: https://kevinchuang2.github.io/posenet_realtime_model/

 GIFS of effects: